Velké Popovice: Etymology

 The initial name of the village was just Popovice.
-The name was derived either from the personal name Pop or from the old Czech word pop (i.e. 'priest'), meaning "the village of Pop's/priest's people".
+The name was derived either from the personal name Pop or from the Old Czech word pop (i.e. 'priest'), meaning "the village of Pop's/priest's people".
 Velké Popovice means 'great Popovice'.

 Geography

 Velké Popovice is located about 15 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 485 m above sea level.
-The stream of Mokřanský potok flows through the municipality and together with several nameless tributaries supplies several fishponds in the territory.
+The stream Mokřanský potok flows through the municipality and together with several nameless tributaries supplies several fishponds in the territory.

 History

 The first written mention of Velké Popovice is from 1332.

 Economy

 Velké Popovice is known mostly for the production of the Velkopopovický Kozel beer.
 The beer brewing in Velké Popovice was first documented in the 16th century and the current brewery was founded in 1874.

 Transport

 There are no major roads passing through the municipality.
 The railway that runs north of Velké Popovice is unused.